Nutrition for Stroke Survivors

 The Mediterranean Diet – one that emphasizes plant-based foods and healthy fats, such as fish – is often cited as a good nutrition plan for stroke survivors.

-However, without any specific amounts or targets to hit, I’ve always found it difficult to stick to any particular eating habits.
-It’s very easy to snack too often or eat just a handful of fruits and vegetables and believe that to be appropriate.
+However, without any specific amounts or targets to hit, I always found it difficult to stick to any particular eating habits.
+It’s very easy to snack too often or eat just a handful of fruits and vegetables and believe you’re sticking to a diet.

 That’s where the 800g challenge proved to be a significant help for me.